ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

                      fix/typo-overview-security.md-identification-against
 ```

+After the push the GitHub Web Interface shows a message:

+> BRANCHMAME had recent pushes X seconds|minutes ago [Compare & pull request]

 11. Request A Pull

 The last commit already shows the URL to go to
 `https://github.com/UPSTREAM-USER/UPSTREAM-REPO/pull/new/BRANCHNAME`.
 Use the
 URL and press the green "Compare & Pull Request" button.
 Add a message.

+_OR_ use the button unte GitHub Web interface mentioned at the end of the
+last section.

 ## Understanding The Remote Origin